 The 2013 conference has a distinguished palette of speakers with a superb array of topics, including science, history, music, drama, special needs, homeschool current events, family success, Charlotte Mason, and much, much more.
 Combined with the preconference tracks on Thursday, April 18, where our speakers will give you instruction in beginning to homeschool, homeschooling through high school, and teaching special needs children, there will be something for everyone.

 MÂCHÉ Homeschool Conference and Curriculum FairApril 19 - 20, 2013 Mayo Civic Center, Rochester, Minnesota

 Keynote Speakers: Dr. Henry Morris III and Dr. John Morris will be our Keynote Speakers.
 They are brothers and together lead the Institute for Creation Research (ICR).
 After more than four decades of ministry, ICR remains a leader in scientific research within the context of biblical creation.
 Founded by Dr. Henry Morris in 1970, ICR exists to conduct scientific research within the realms of origins and earth history, and then to educate the public through professional training programs, conferences, seminars, books, magazines, and media presentations.

-Featured Speakers: Dianne Craft, Kay and Julie Hiramine, Andrew Pudewa, and Diana Waring
+Featured Speakers: Dianne Craft, Andrew Pudewa, and Diana Waring

 Supporting Speakers: Nancy Bjorkman, Mike Donnelly, Michael Ernst, Mary James, and Sonya Shafer